 Mountain music has been passed down through the generations as young learners listened to and played along with their older family members and neighbors.
 In keeping with this tradition, classes are taught in call and response, rather than written music.
 Whatever your age or level, this will improve your ear for music and help you join in the fun of playing with other musicians from the get-go!

 It’s a jam-packed week – five full days of online music classes for all levels.
 Each afternoon, we’ll be joined by masters of traditional music including fiddler Bruce Molsky , ballad singer ,and fiddler and luthier Art Mize.
 In the afternoon, students can join virtual jam sessions.
 There will be a wide variety of afternoon workshops including beginning flat foot dancing, a virtual herb walk in the woods, storytelling and much more!
 In the evenings there will be live-streamed faculty concerts on Tuesday and Thursday, and a special concert of storytelling and song for kids on Wednesday.

 So, take a look round this website for information about classes, scholarships, and how to sign up!
 If you have any questions, don’t hesitate to get in touch with us.
 Also a tip for using this website: If you click on a tab, you will get the first page for that tab.
 But there may be much more!
 Rest your pointer on the tab and you will see a drop down menu of more pages for some of the topics.
 Move your pointer down to the page you are interested in and double click on it.
 It may take a couple of tries.
 And please let us know if there’s something you can’t find.
 Thanks!

-— Carol Ison, Kevin Howard, Stacy Dollarhide, and the rest of the folks at the CCMMS
+— Valerie Horn, Carla Gover, Stacy Dollarhide, and the rest of the staff and volunteers at the CCMMS

 The Cowan Elementary School, Cowan Community Center and Appalshop are wheelchair accessible.
 The Cowan Creek Mountain Music School is a family event; no alcohol, drugs, profanity or frowns are permitted.